jacksonsc007/RankDETR/projects/rank_detr/README.md

 Each feature token focus on only one object now, instead of <num_points> objects in previous version.

 **results show that this won't help.** The reason for that may be the unreliable attention weights and sampling offsets predicted by token far away from the reference points.

+# version v3.1
+As of this major version, we select the whole box predictions from decoder as the reference "points" for encoder, which is as same as the decoder deformable attention.
+In the source code of `MultiScaleDeformableAttention`, there are two forms of reference points.
+For encoder, the reference point is defined as (x, y), which is the location of token itself.
+And for decoder, the reference point is defined as (x, y, w, h), which is the box prediction from encoder (two-stage scheme) or previous decoder layer. **For clarity**, we call the (x, y) and (x, y, w, h) forms as `reference point` and `reference box`, respectively.

+We adhere to the philosophy proposed in v3.0 serires, but modify reference points to reference boxes.